alanmmolina/alanmmolina.github.io/content/projects/standalone/python-magic-methods-and-objects-secret-language.md

 ### Use `NotImplemented` for Unsupported Operations

 When your magic method can't handle a particular type, return `NotImplemented` instead of raising an exception.
-This tells Python, _I don't know how to handle this—maybe the other object does._ Python will then try the reverse operation (like calling `other.__radd__(self)`).
+This tells Python, _I don't know how to handle this - maybe the other object does._ Python will then try the reverse operation (like calling `other.__radd__(self)`).
 Only if both sides return `NotImplemented` will it raise a `TypeError`.

 ```python
 class Point: